FourThievesVinegar/solderless-microlab/docs/operation.md

 - Setup of heating and cooling.
 - Adding water to the Temperature Control Unit.
 - Connecting the tubes
+- Pre-warming the warm reservoir (get it hot and insulated ahead of time)

 ## Running recipes